jdegabriel/jdegabriel/README.md

-- 👋 Hi, I’m Jose Gabriel seeking certification in DevOps Enginner at Level Up In Tech
+- 👋 Hi, I’m Jose Gabriel seeking certification in DevOps Enginner at Level Up In Tech.
 - 👀 I’m interested in obtaining AWS in DevOps and to becoming a Cloud Security.
-- 🌱 I’m currently learning AWS in DevOps
+- 🌱 I’m currently learning more about AWS DevOps.
-- 💞️ I’m looking to collaborate on sharing a meaningful profession conversation and making an impactful connections.
+- 💞️ I’m looking for to connect with people in Tech.
+- Ask me about any Tech-Stuff.
 - 📫 How to reach me in LinkEdIn https://www.linkedin.com/in/jose-gabriel-4149a3113/

 <!---